• Home

 Instructions

-• In a large bowl or an electric mixer or a large bowl using a hand mixer, beat the softened butter or vegan baking stick until smooth and creamy.
-Add the brown sugar and molasses and beat until creamy again.
+• In a large bowl or an electric mixer or a large bowl using a hand mixer, beat the 10 tablespoons unsalted butter or vegan baking stick until smooth and creamy.
+Add the ¾ cup light brown sugar and ⅔ cup unsulphured molasses and beat until creamy again.

-• In a small bowl, using a spoon, mix the cornstarch and water together until it is thin and watery.
+• In a small bowl, using a spoon, mix the 2 rounded tablespoons cornstarch and 3 tablespoons water together until it is thin and watery.
 It will be thick and tacky at first.

-• Add the cornstarch water mixture and the vanilla to the wet ingredients and beat on high for 2 minutes.
+• Add the cornstarch water mixture and 1 teaspoon pure vanilla extract to the wet ingredients and beat on high for 2 minutes.

 • Once the dough is done chilling, preheat your oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper.